badetitou/badetitou.github.io/misc/_posts/2020-11-30-Testing pharo with github actions.md

 ### The simplest case

 To test a Pharo project, we will create a GitHub action.
-This action will on each commit on the `main` branch test your project.
+Upon each commit on the `main` branch, this action will test your project.

-To do so it:
+To do so, it:

-1. checkouts your project
+1. checks out your project
 2. runs Smalltalk CI on your project

 To create the GitHub action, you need first to create a file under the folder `<git root>/.github/workflows`.
-Since the action is to test to project, I decided to name it `test.yml` but any other name work.
+Since the action is to test the project, I decided to name it `test.yml`, but any other name will work.
 So in my git repository I have a file in: `<git root>/.github/workflows/test.yml`

 In the file write: